stpierre/crashes/results.rst

 :date: {{now.strftime("%Y-%m-%d %H:%M")}}

-In February 2015, I was hit by a car while on my bike in a crosswalk, and was ticketed for failure to yield the right of way.
+In March 2015, I was hit by a car while on my bike in a crosswalk, and was ticketed for failure to yield the right of way.
 I got interested in bicycle safety and, as a software engineer by trade, I decided to download, parse, and quantify as much crash data as possible from the Lincoln Police Department.

 Quantitative Results
 ====================